 Three Army wrestlers train in Laramie facility

-Ethan Kyle completed his fourth year as a full-time assistant coach with the wrestling program at the University of Wyoming in 2013-14.
+Ethan Kyle completed his fifth year as an assistant coach with the wrestling program at the University of Wyoming in 2013-14.

 During the 2011-12 campaign, Kyle was an huge part of UW's place among the nation's best programs.
 Wyoming captured a third-straight West Regional team title with four Cowboys standing atop the podium, and continued that success at the NCAA Championships.
 UW finished 19th overall.
 He previously served as the head coach for the Cowboy Wrestling Club and as a volunteer assistant coach for UW.

 Kyle wrestled collegiately at 133/141 for the Oklahoma State Cowboys from 2003-07 for then-OSU assistant coach and current UW head coach, Mark Branch.
 He was a member of OSU's four national championship teams from 2003-06 and was a team captain in 2007 as a senior.
 Kyle took fourth place at the Big XII tournament as a junior and was an Olympic Team training partner in 2004.
 Excelling in the classroom, he was a four-time member of the Big XII Honor Roll and was the Most Outstanding Wrestling Academics Senior in 2007.

 He earned his bachelor's degree in physical education from Oklahoma State in 2007 and is currently taking classes at UW towards a master's degree in kinesiology and health promotion.

 Kyle has served as a summer camp clinician at events nationwide and was a Gator Club Freestyle coach from 2008-12.